AoAldamaVzMx/SpringDockerApp/README.md

  use http://localhost:8080/actuator/health to check the health

- use postman or similar tool to do the request (Calculate )
+ use postman or similar tool to do the request (Calculate ) use POST
  ##  url
 localhost:8080/calculate